heartjs/heart/docs/api/events.md

 ### Overview

 Create initial event with required `id` property.
-Layer will be used to initiate aggregates and provide IDs to them.
+Later will be used to initiate aggregates and provide IDs to them.

 ### Description